PTSD is me.

 I felt at the time like my heart was too damaged to love another person.

-And I honestly didn’t believe anyone would ever love me.
+And I honestly didn’t believe anyone would ever love me; having ptsd makes it easy to feel alone.

 We are 8 years into a relationship and now marriage and raising 3 amazingly beautiful children, and Jordan has seen the worst of me.